What does this AWS Solutions Implementation do?

 Distributed Load Testing on AWS architecture

 The AWS CloudFormation template deploys a distributed load tester API, which leverages Amazon API Gateway to invoke the solution's microservices (AWS Lambda functions).
 The microservices provide the business logic to manage test data and run the tests.
-These microservices interact with Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, and Amazon Simple Queue Service (Amazon SQS) to provide storage for the test scenario details and results.
+These microservices interact with Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, and AWS Step Functions to run test scenarios and provide storage for the test scenario details and results.

 The solution also deploys an Amazon Virtual Private Cloud (Amazon VPC) network topology that contains the solution's Amazon Elastic Container Service (Amazon ECS) containers running on AWS Fargate.
 The containers contain a Taurus load testing Docker image which is used to generate load for testing your application’s performance.
 Taurus is an open-source test automation framework.
 AWS CodePipeline, AWS CodeBuild, and Amazon S3 help manage the image.